-I am excited you are interested in pursuing your education and sport at the college level.
+I am glad you are interested in pursuing your education and sport at one of our many member schools.
 College sports provide an excellent opportunity to compete at a high level while working toward a degree that will lead to lifelong achievement.
-Through our commitment to academics, well-being and fairness, we at the NCAA strive to make sure your college experience shapes your personal development and future success, no matter what career path you choose.
+Through our commitment to academics, well-being and fairness, we at the NCAA strive to make sure your college experience shapes your personal development and future success.
+No matter what career path you choose, your college degree will serve you far beyond your final game.

-This guide is designed to educate you, your family and high school administrators about the initial-eligibility process for NCAA Divisions I and II schools.
-If you are interested in NCAA Division III, please visit ncaa.org/d3, create a free Profile Page on eligibilitycenter.org or contact the athletics office at a Division III campus for its initial-eligibility standards.
+This guide equips you with information about academic requirements, but also informs you of what to expect when becoming a student-athlete.
+I hope it helps educate you, your family and high school administrators about the initial-eligibility process for NCAA Divisions I and II schools.
+If you are interested in NCAA Division III, please visit ncaa.org/d3 or read page 26 to learn more about the initial-eligibility process in Division III.

-At the NCAA national office, staff members want to ensure high school athletes meet standards that will best prepare them to succeed in the college classroom.
+We are committed to supporting students across all three divisions on their road to success.
+At the NCAA national office, staff members want to ensure high school athletes meet standards that will best prepare them to succeed in college.
 Initial eligibility determines your ability to receive an athletics scholarship and to practice and compete in your first year as a full-time college student.

 I encourage you to take an active role in the process of preparing for college.
-More than 1,100 schools in the NCAA sponsor stellar academics and athletics programs, so it is never too early to start looking for your best fit.
+More than 1,100 schools in the NCAA sponsor tremendous academics and athletics programs, so it is never too early to start looking for your best fit.
 It would be beneficial to work closely with your high school counselors, coaches, parents/guardians and mentors as you transition to college.